 The reason for this could be that you don’t have the grounds to pursue the claim or that you have missed out on information from your application.
 Therefore it is vital to ensure that everything is included in the document when you send it off.

-This does not mean that the court has accepted your claims; however, the court will set aside a date, time, and place for the hearing.
-They will also allow your creditors at least five working days’ notice regarding this hearing.
+This does not mean that the court has accepted your claims.
+However, the court will set aside a date, time, and place for the hearing.
+They will also allow your creditors at least 5 working days’ notice regarding this hearing.

 What happens if my hearing to set aside my Statutory Demand is rejected?